tejasnikumbh/HNFComputation/README.md

       then type ./main to run the program
   - Trying different matrices.
       The code is sufficiently modularised to try finding different HNF of different matrices.
-      Just change the matrix definition in the generate_matrix method found in the implementations.h file in the root folder.
+      Just change the matrix definition in the generate_matrix method found in the implementations.c file in the root folder.
 Also, define rows and cols in the main program accordingly.

 * main.c
- - This is the main test program for the computation of HNF, which utilises interface.h and implementa -tion.h.
+ - This is the main test program for the computation of HNF, which utilises interface.h and implementa -tion.c.

 * interface.h
   - The interface.h file contains a definition of all the algorithm related functions that we need to